-- Advanced Troposcatter Systems provide high capacity, low-latency data links for over-the-horizon distances, without the need to rely on satellites or multiple line-of-site repeaters.
+- Advanced Troposcatter Systems provide high capacity, low-latency data links for over-the-horizon distances, without the need to rely on satellites or multiple line-of-sight repeaters.

-- They also provide a level of reliability and availability that matches or exceeds other communication formats, such as line of site microwave and satellite communications.
+- They also provide a level of reliability and availability that matches or exceeds other communication formats, such as line of sight microwave and satellite communications.